+The WA, developed by PCBS and Istat IT experts, allows a generalized management of indicators and sub-indicators, that have the same structure as the SDGs indicators.

+In this document we will talk generically about SDGs indicators and SDGs_WA application.

-The WA developed by PCBS and Istat IT experts provides a number of functionalities that help the system of SDG indicators runs more smoothly, reducing the manual effort in the management of data and metadata and the possibilities of human error with controlled flows and error checks.
+The SDGs_WA provides a number of functionalities that help the system of SDG indicators runs more smoothly, reducing the manual effort in the management of data and metadata and the possibilities of human error with controlled flows and error checks.